hugo-riggs/hugo-riggs.github.io/_posts/2016-12-19-webspider.md

 ---
 layout: post
-title:  "Webspider scripting usage"
+title:  "Scala web spider with Jsoup"
 date:   2016-12-1 18:00:00 -0400
 ---

-### Scala web spider with Jsoup

-Hugo Riggs
-webspider, 2016

-Using Webspider a Scala program
+### Scripting

 The first step to accessing the functionality of *webspider* is by importing the necessary concurrency libraries, and then Crawler object and Class.
 Now you can define a Crawler value for later use.
 This can be done through a REPL session as shown below.